 Second-master's students who have earned a St. Mary's Ecumenical Institute certificate (other than the CAS), and who wish to count their certificate courses toward the master's degree, are required to take at least 12 credits beyond the certificate.
-Due to the expiration of credits after 10 years, students applying for a second master's degree will normally not be allowed to apply expired credits toward a second degree.
+Students applying for a second master's degree with credits older than 10 years will have such credits evaluated on a case-by-case basis.

 Each dual-degree program is individually arranged in consultation with the administration.
-The 24 credits normally applied to both degree programs are TH601, BS600, two biblical courses, MT600, ST601, a spirituality course, and two other courses.
+The 24 credits normally applied to both degree programs are TH601, BS600, two biblical courses, MT600, ST601, H600, a spirituality course, and one other courses.

-The time limit for the completion of the two degrees simultaneously or sequentially is normally 10 years from the date of first enrollment in a St. Mary's Ecumenical Institute course.
+The time limit for the completion of the two degrees

+simultaneously or sequentially is normally 10 years from the date of first enrollment in a St. Mary's Ecumenical Institute course.

-Students who have earned master's degrees in theological studies from other institutions may apply for an abbreviated second-master's degree in either the M.A. in Church Ministries or the M.A. in Theology program.
+Students who have earned master's degrees in theological studies from other institutions may apply for an abbreviated second-master's degree in either the M.A. in Christian Ministries or the M.A. in Theology program.
 Credits previously earned are evaluated and applied according to the criteria listed in the preceding paragraphs and the requirements of the degree program to which application is being made.

-An orientation session is required of all new master's level students during their first year (preferably in their first term of enrollment).
-It is usually held on a Saturday morning at the beginning of each semester.
-The session consists of information about the nature of theological inquiry, an overview of the programs and policies of St. Mary's Ecumenical Institute, and a tour of the campus.
+An orientation session is required of all new master's level students during their first year (preferably in their first term of enrollment); an orientation session is also required for all new DMin students.
+The session is usually held on a Saturday morning at the beginning of each semester and consists of information about the nature of theological inquiry, an overview of the programs and policies of St. Mary's Ecumenical Institute, and a tour of the campus.